Book Appt. Call Now

 Causes

 Cirrhosis is a progressive scarring process caused by chronic inflammation in the liver.
 Any chronic liver illness that produces chronic hepatitis can progress to cirrhosis.
-The most common causes include alcohol-induced hepatitis, non-alcoholic steatohepatitis, chronic hepatitis C infection, and chronic hepatitis B infection.
+The most common causes are:

-A healthcare physician will initially evaluate you for signs and symptoms of liver cirrhosis.
-They will ask you when your symptoms began and whether they have changed over time.
-They will also ask about your medical history, any drugs, herbs, or supplements you take, as well as your diet and lifestyle.
-They will look for indications that suggest a history of liver disease or injury.
-They will do extra medical tests to detect evidence of liver cirrhosis.
-Some of the possible tests include blood tests, imaging studies, and a liver biopsy.
+A healthcare physician will first physically examine you for signs and symptoms of cirrhosis of the liver.
+They'll ask you when your symptoms started and whether they've altered over time.
+They will also inquire about your medical history, the drugs, herbs, or supplements you use, and your food and lifestyle.
+They will look for signs that may indicate a history of liver disease or injury.
+They will do additional medical tests to look for signs of liver cirrhosis.
+Tests can include:

-Cirrhosis creates permanent scarring in your liver, which cannot be reversed.
-While your liver has incredible healing abilities in general, cirrhosis is a stage of disease in which it no longer has enough healthy cells to cure itself.
-However, you may be able to slow or stop cirrhosis from advancing.
-This is decided by the cause, the amount to which it may be addressed, and your response to the treatment.
-Treatment for cirrhosis of the liver includes addressing the source, if possible, to halt or diminish the damage, making general diet and lifestyle adjustments to reduce stress on your liver, managing or screening for cirrhosis complications, and, as a last resort, a liver transplant.
+Cirrhosis causes persistent scarring in your liver that cannot be undone.
+While your liver has remarkable healing powers in general, cirrhosis is a stage of disease in which it no longer has enough healthy cells to heal itself.
+However, you may be able to reduce or prevent cirrhosis from growing further.
+This is determined by the reason, the extent to which it may be treated, and how well you respond to the treatment.
+Treatment for liver cirrhosis involves the following:

 Prevention

-You may be able to prevent liver disease from advancing to cirrhosis by intervening earlier in the process.
-This is dependent on whether you are aware of it and whether you can take actions to avoid it.
-Many people may not exhibit symptoms in the early stages, but a normal health exam may help bring it to light.
+You can stop liver disease from advancing to cirrhosis by treating it sooner.
+This is dependent on whether you are aware of it and whether you can take action to avoid it.
+Many people might not have symptoms at first, but a normal health checkup may assist in detecting them.
 This may provide you the opportunity to make significant adjustments or begin treatment.

 Conclusion